allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 ```

 Name shadowing wasn’t invented by Kotlin.
 It’s common in programming languages.
-In Java, we get used to shadow class fields with methods arguments:
+In Java, we get used to shadowing class fields with methods arguments:

 ```java
 public class Shadow {